neirbowj/pkg/README.md

 remote FTP/HTTP server.

 If only a package name is given, it will search the repository catalogue and download and install the package if it exists.
-The dependencies will be downloaded and installed first.
+Any dependencies will be downloaded and installed first.

 This is possible because we have the dependency information in the